NilPtrDeref/bgate/README.md

       --force-local          Force the program to crash if there isn't a local copy of the translation you're trying to read.
       --force-remote         Force the program to use the remote searcher even if there is a local copy of the translation.
   -h, --help                 help for bgate
-  -i, --interactive          Interactive view, allows you to scroll using j/up and k/down.
   -p, --padding int          Horizontal padding in character count.
   -t, --translation string   The translation of the Bible to search for. (default "ESV") -w, --wrap                 Wrap verses, this will cause it to not start each verse on a new line.